 Tips For Making Palmiers

-- Defrost The Puff Pastry Well Ahead:Â Follow the package directions for whatever type of puff pastry you buy as far as defrosting.
-But no matter what, don’t rush the defrosting step because doing it wrong could cause the pastry to not puff!
+- Defrost The Puff Pastry Well Ahead: Follow the package directions for whatever type of puff pastry you buy regarding defrosting.
+But don’t rush the defrosting step, as doing it wrong could cause the pastry to not puff!

-- Use Good Quality Puff Pastry Dough:Â Speaking of, use really good quality puff pastry dough that is, ideally, all butter.
+- Use Good Quality Puff Pastry Dough: Speaking of, use really good quality puff pastry dough that is, ideally, all butter.
 Our favorites are Dufour or Schar if you need it to be gluten-free!

-- Pulse The Tapenade Or Tomatoes To Make Them Spreadable:Â If you have time, we highly recommend you make homemade tapenade because you’ll be able to control the flavors better.
-Also, it’s easier to spread the tapenade and the sundried tomatoes if they’re super small in size.
-To do this either mince it up or place it in a food processor and pulse the ingredients briefly until they’re even in size.
+- Pulse The Tapenade Or Tomatoes To Make Them Spreadable: If you have time, we highly recommend you make homemade tapenade because you’ll be able to control the flavors better.
+Also, if they’re small, it’s easier to spread the tapenade and the sundried tomatoes.
+To do this, either mince the ingredients or place them in a food processor and pulse the ingredients briefly until they’re even in size.

-- And Chill Before Baking:Â Also, chill the sliced palmiers for just a few minutes — say 5 to 15 — before baking so that they don’t “melt” when baking.
+- And Chill Before Baking: Also, chill the sliced palmiers for just a few minutes—say 5 to 15—before baking so that they don’t “melt” when baking.

 - Make Them Ahead: Yes!
-You can totally make these ahead of time.
+You can make these ahead of time.
 You could do so one of two ways: 1) Freeze the sliced palmiers (make sure they’re well wrapped) and then bake them from frozen when you’re ready to serve them (they’ll need a few more minutes to bake since they’ll be frozen) or 2) Bake them up to 1 day ahead of time and then rewarm them briefly in a low oven (say 10 minutes at 250°F) before serving them.

 Variations On Savory Palmiers